• Skip to main content

 Food Slang We Can Stop Using Any Day Now

-I recently participated in a Reddit in r/Cooking and wow were there a lot of opinions on food slang that are widely disliked.
-That really made me think about the food slang I can't stand either.
+I chimed in on a Reddit in r/Cooking and wow, were there a lot of opinions on food slang that are widely disliked.
+That made me think about the food slang I can't stand either.
 I agree with many of the sentiments that were shared by Redditors, so much so that I was inspired to write about all of the food slang we can stop using any day now.

 Here’s a link to the original Reddit thread (which is a great read!): What cooking term or name do you just dislike for no reason?